 Compared to other forms of art that have existed for hundreds of years, graffiti is a relatively new form of art and expression.
-With this rise of street art came a storm of controversy, mostly over the illegal nature of graffitti.
-Graffiti allows the spread of gang signs and other hateful messages, causes a decline in society, and glorifles criminals, some of who have feelishly lost their lives in pursuit of tagging building.
-It also results in millions of dollars being spent by State governments to clean it up.
-Above all, the inherent nature of graffiti and the fact that it defiles public property solidifies the claim that graffitiis a form of vandalism.
-The most controversial part of the argumentover graffiti is its illegality and whether or not it should be considered a crime.
-According to New York City's Queens Museum of Art Executive Director Tom Finkelpearly "I can't condone vandalism.
-It's really upsetting to me that people would need to write their name over and over again in public space."
+With this rise of street art came astorm of controversy, mostly over the illegal nature of graffitti.
+Graffiti allows the spread of gang signs and other hateful messages, causes a decline in society, and glorifles criminals, some of who have foolishly lost their lives in pursuit of tagging buildings.
+It also results in millions of Collars being spent by state governments to clean it up.
+Above all, the inherent nature of graffiti and the fact that it defiles public property solidifies the claim that graffiti is a form of vandailism.
+The most controversial part of the argumentover graffili is its illegality and whether or not it should Be considered a crime.
+According to New York (ity's Queens Museum of Art Executive Director Tom Finkelpearly " I can't condone vandalism."
+It's really upsetting to me that people would need to write their name over and over again in publicspace."
 (Text 1, lines 17-18) Despite the fact that many acts of graffiti are beautiful, their existence is a defiling of public property.
-Furthermore, some graffiti allows the spread of hate, and millions of dollars must be masted on the removal of these messages.
-Seattle Public Utilities and king County Metro Transit are two examples of public transportation services having to smend hundreds of thousands of dollars ( even up to a million) to remove graffiti.
-Many city and county agencles have also spent millions to get i'll of gans signs and hate messages.
-(Text 2. lines 15-20) Graffiti also gives fame to criminals.
-Such as the popular and infamous of illegal street art.
-(Text1, lines 41-42) The pursuit of fame through graffith has also lead to many deaths, such as a 28 year-old man in Miami who, while attempting to tag a signon an expressing, fell to his death.
-(Text 2, lines 42-43) Graffitis illegal nature, its expensive removal costs into spread of hate all contribute to its exightful classification as vandalism.
+Furthermore, some graffiti allous the spread of hate, and millions of dollars must be wasted on the removal of these messages.
+Seattle Public Utilities and King County Metro Transit are two examples of public transportation services having to spend hundreds of thousands of dollars (even up to a million) to remove graffiti.
+Many city and county agencles have also spent millions to get i'd also gives fame to criminals. such is the popular and intermous Areetartist Banksy, who has risen to fame for his many norks of illesal streetart.
+(Text 1, 11nes 41-42) The pursuit of fame through graffiti has also lead to many deaths, such as a 28year-old man in Miami who, while attempting to tag 9 signon an expression, fell to his death.
+(Text 2, lines 42-43) Graffitis illegal nature, its expensive remaral costs in its spread of hate all contribute to its in rightful classification as vandalism.